 As in previous years, the ASAI investigated any complaints concerning possible breaches of the Codes.
 The ASAI submits reports to the Monitoring Body detailing the complaint investigations and their outcome.
-In 2011, two complaints were received under the Codes.
-Details are given on page 27.
+In 2011, six complaints were dealt with under the Codes.
+Details are given on page 23.